jgarrels/dend-capstone/README.md

 * Step 4: Run ETL to Model the Data
 * Step 5: Complete Project Write Up

+## Getting started
+For an interactive run through the project, go through capstone_notebook.ipynb.
+If you just want to run the ETL process, use capstone.py.
+Please make sure to read "Prerequisites" right below this paragraph before running.

 ## Prerequisites

 Before running the Jupyter notebook or the Python script, please